vhebert20/DAT241_final/README.md

 Raster to Polygon - convert ideal_raster to a polygon for clipping (ideal_polygon)

-Explode the ideal_polygon - break it into multiple polygons
+Explode - break ideal_polygon into multiple polygons

 Summarize Within - tally the number of acres within each of the Municipal boundaries